iiLaurens/blog/content/2016/Turning a RPi3 into a data center.md

 ```
 sudo adduser deluge
 ```
 Next, we have to start deluge once under the deluge username to create all the configuration files.
-The -u after the sudo command tells our Pi to run this operations as the `deluge` user.
+The -u after the sudo command tells our Pi to run this operations as the `deluge` user. (for an Ubuntu setup, one might have to add the -H flag before the -u flag to prevent the sudo command from defaulting to the root user's home folder)
 ```
 sudo -u deluge deluged
 sudo pkill deluged